Sonnet 46

 Now in my autumn years I see this so,

-Relentless change is sure the worlds’ chart
+Relentless change is etched on nature’s chart

-And time may come, but time must surely go,
+And time may come—but time must surely go,

 But no, not you, steadfast and yet unshaken!